Get to know us!

 U.S. Bureau of Reclamation, Weaverville

-Todd works on flow and sediment issues on the Trinity River for the TRRP and is currently investigating flow effects on temperature stratification in river pools, development of an acoustic technique for bedload monitoring, and evolution of Rush and Indian creek deltas and their capacity for rearing juvenile Chinook salmon.
+Todd works on flow and sediment issues on the Trinity River for the TRRP and is currently investigating flow effects on temperature stratification in river pools, development of models for predicting hyporheic flows and associated macroinvertebrate populations in the Trinity River, and temperature dynamics in Lewiston Reservoir.
 Todd completed a four-year enlistment in the U.S. Coast Guard before starting his career in river and salmon restoration in 1994.
-His work has mainly focused on interties between sediment transport dynamics, streamflow, and biological populations in rivers in the Western U.S., Alaska, New York, and Costa Rica.
+His work has mainly focused on interties between sediment transport dynamics, streamflow, and biological populations in rivers in the Western U.S. and Alaska.
 Todd has earned a B.S. in Watershed analyses and restoration and an M.S. in Watershed Management from Humboldt State University and a Ph.D. in Water Resources from the University of Idaho.
-His academic research included developing and testing an equation that predicts entrainment of waterlogged wood in rivers, streambed packing effects on sediment mobility, relative stability of salmon redds and ambient streambed areas, and salmon spawning effects on hyporheic (groundwater) flow and marine nutrients from salmon in streams.
-Todd’s free time is preferably spent building wood structures of any kind and caring for the land where he lives along Browns Creek.
+His academic research includes developing and testing an equation for predicting entrainment of waterlogged wood in rivers, streambed packing effects on sediment mobility, relative stability of salmon redds and ambient streambed areas, and salmon spawning effects on hyporheic (groundwater) flow and marine nutrients from salmon in streams.

 Trevor Morgan, P.E.